freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * a printer without wireless network support, to use in combination with the *Secure Viewing Station*.
-* an external hard drive to expand the storage capacity of the *Secure Viewing Station*.
+* an external storage drive to expand the storage capacity of the *Secure Viewing Station*.
 * an external hard drive for server backups.
 * a USB drive to store :ref:`backups of your Tails workstation drives <backup_workstations>`.